Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Acknowledgements

 \section{Acknowledgements}

 The work at Los Alamos National Laboratory was carried out under the auspices of the US Department of Energy (DOE) National Nuclear Security Administration under Contract No. 89233218CNA000001.
 It was supported by the LANL LDRD Program, and in part by the Center for Integrated Nanotechnologies, a DOE BES user facility, in partnership with the LANL Institutional Computing Program for computational resources.
 S.G. and S.N. acknowledge the support by the National Science Foundation Grant No. DMR-2138008.
+The Authors acknowledge Bitan Roy (Lehigh University) and Andrea Marini (University of L'Aquila) for valuable discussions.